Swinging Bridge – Murulla Street Murrurundi

 This current bridge over the Page’s River was built before World War 1 and is the third bridge on this site.
 One of the former bridges was wide enough to transport the Chief Magistrate buggy from the Royal Hotel to the Courthouse in times of flood.

 The Courthouse and the Royal Hotel were both built in 1863.
 Judges at the time travelled to Murrurundi for legal sessions and stayed at the Royal Hotel and then crossed to the Court House.

 The water in the Page River was frequently too deep to safely cross so a bridge was built for his honour’s convenience.
 The original bridge was washed away during a flood and so the bridge that we see today was built by Keegan in 1927.

 The Swinging Bridge is a significant tourist attraction and leads from the highway to the historic courthouse.

-The bridge is currently being upgraded but is still accessible to the general plublic to use.
+The bridge has been fully restored and is accessible to the general public to use.

-A walkway was built to connect the people living on the north side of the river easier access to St Luke’s Church.
+A walkway was built to connect the people living on the north side of the river easier access to St Paul’s Church.
 It was built and known as the E.G. Bush Bridge.